bitquery/graphql-docs/docs/Examples/coinpath/money-flow-api.md

 ## Seed

 A random number used to prevent caching of results.
+Only the Coinpath API is subject to session management that caches results of intermediate stages.
+Caching issues may occur if two Coinpath queries with the same parameters are run in parallel.
+To avoid that, you can:

+1. **Add the `seed` parameter** — Set it to a random number for every query.
+This forces a new session for each request and avoids the error.
+2. **Run queries sequentially** — Sync queries so that those with the same set of parameters run one after the other instead of in parallel.

-Only needed if blockchain data is expected to be modified during coinpath calculations.
+Use a seed when blockchain data is expected to change during coinpath calculations, or when you run parallel queries with identical parameters.

 ---